Gray Paint Colors & Their 3 Main Undertones

 3. SHERWIN WILLIAMS TINSMITH SW 7657

 Tinsmith is a light-medium gray with a soft, blue undertone.
-Add a wink of green and you’ll have Sherwin Williams Front Porch.
+Add a wink of green and you”l have the ever-lovely, Sherwin Williams Front Porch.

 - gray-violet can appear a bit more fresh-clean or more grounded-stormy